 Under this agreement, ALS care is provided by the closest available ALS ambulance as determined by Priority Medical Dispatch without regard to jurisdictional boundaries.
 While it sometimes means that ambulances will travel greater distances, it also ensures that patients need not wait until a nearby ambulance becomes available.

 Peer Support Program Offers A Helping Hand To First Responders Coping With Stress, Trauma Posted 01/24/2019Read more »

 Stop The Bleed Campaign Equips 'First Care Providers' To Help Save Lives Posted 01/16/2019A new program taking hold across the country aims to turn everyday citizens into “First Care Providers” in the wake of active shooter threats and other mass casualty incidents.
 Read more »

 Meet Medical Director Dr. Megan Gussick Posted 06/14/2018Read more »

 Annual EMS Banquet Honors First Responders And Cardiac Arrest Survivors Posted 02/19/2018Members of the Madison Fire Department and the patients they helped save from sudden cardiac arrest were honored at the 2018 EMS Survivor Banquet sponsored by the Dane County EMS Association, UW Health, and Dane County EMS.
 Read more »

 EMS Q&A: Where can I learn CPR?
 Posted 05/26/2017May 21-27, 2017 is National EMS Week!
 To help us celebrate, take a moment to learn about what we do, share this blog with your friends, and submit a question of your own!
+Every second counts during a cardiac arrest, and bystander compressions are a critical component in the chain of survival.
 Read more »